rticommunity/rticonnextdds-connector-go/README.md

 that from you using a nice Go wrapper.
 We tested with Go v1.10.1.

 ### Getting started with Go
-Be sure you have Go installed and set your go workspace(GOPATH) properly (e.g. $HOME/go).
+Be sure you have Go installed and set your go workspace ($GOPATH).
 Then run:

 ``` bash
 $ go get github.com/rticommunity/rticonnextdds-connector-go